2009–10 FC Basel season: Third qualifying round

 The second leg in Switzerland took place and a sunny and warm evening in front of 13,117 spectators.
-Head-coach Thorsten Fink again made multipal changes to the starting eleven, but the players understood themselves well and played an attacking football with both Alexander Frei and Marco Streller coming to early chances.
+Head-coach Thorsten Fink again made multiple changes to the starting eleven, but the players understood themselves well and played an attacking football with both Alexander Frei and Marco Streller coming to early chances.
 Frei then used a good Streller pass to put the home team a goal up after 29 minutes.
 Seconds before half time Marcos Gelabert challenge on Takefusa was ruled as penalty and because Gelabert protested he was shown a second yellow card and sent-off.
 Takefusa sunk the spot-kick leaving keeper Franco Costanzo with no chance.
 Despite being a man less in the second half Basel pushed forward.
 A free-kick from Scott Chipperfield in the 77th minute hit the near post and the next chance was netted by Xherdan Shaqiri to put the hosts in front again.
 The visitors were under pressure and defending with all they had and picked up three yellow cards for fouls in just three minutes.
 Basel were awarded a penalty on 79 minutes and Alex Frei converted it as the match ended with a 3–1 win for Basel, meaning they won 5–3 on aggregate.